 After an early breakfast we make the short transfer to the port of Scrabster in time to catch the morning ferry to Stromness.

-We will then head north for a visit to Skara Brae, with its new visitor centre depicting the history of this world famous monument, and make use of the café facilities for lunch (not included).
+We will then head north for a visit to Skara Brae, with its new visitor centre depicting the history of this world-famous monument and make use of the café facilities for lunch (not included).

 Early afternoon we will visit the garden at Kierfold in the village of Sandwick.
 Kierfold is a Victorian garden whose layout has remained largely unchanged for 100 years, although the planting has changed with each owner’s taste.
 The garden is packed with geraniums, grasses, euphorbia and irises.
 The protection of the wall and tree shelter belt has created a calm and warm environment in which many unusual and rare plants are found.

 We will then continue to Kirkwall where accommodation has been arranged at the comfortable Orkney Hotel in the heart of Kirkwall.
-Dinner is served in the evening.

 Day 4 -